Ensisheim: History

 From 1585 to 1634, the city owned a monetary workshop which became the most significant in Alsace after Strasbourg.
 Nevertheless, as far as the devastating shadow of the "Thirty Year War" (1618–1648) grows, Imperial Administration leave Ensisheim, in 1630.
 During this dreadful period which falls on Alsace, Ensisheim, will be pillaged 7 times between 1631 and 1638.
 The tragic consequence of this war would cause the ruin and the decline of the city.

 In 1648, after the Peace of Westphalia, the Habsburg possessions were transferred to the French Crown which ran them by creating a Royal Chamber, then in 1662, the Provincial Council.
 By that time, Ensisheim was known again as the French province of Alsace, even though this function would be brief.
 When the imperial troops returned in 1674, the Provincial Council retired in Breisach.
-The city would be defiantly taken again the following year by Marshall Turenne and a castle would be raised on the grounds in 1682.
+The city would be definitely taken again the following year by Marshall Turenne and a castle would be raised on the grounds in 1682.
 The departure of the Sovereign Council resulted in the erase of Ensisheim.
 Now considered as a simple chief town of bailliage until the revolution.
 At the end of the Empire, the city was once again be occupied between 1814 and 1820 by the Cossacks and the Austrians.
 At the beginning of the 20th century, the development of the extraction of potash led to a new rise for the city of Ensisheim, which still underwent much devastation during World War II.
 Nowadays, Ensisheim, is a rather significant demographic and economic centre.